ros-navigation/docs.nav2.org/docs/configuration/packages/configuring-thetastar.md

   Description
   : Number of iterations between checking if the goal has been cancelled or planner timed out

-#### NOTE
+!!! note

     Do go through the README file available on this repo’s link to develop a better understanding of how you could tune this planner.
-This planner requires you to tune the cost_scaling_factor parameter of your costmap too, to get good results.
+This planner requires you to tune the *cost_scaling_factor* parameter of your costmap too, to get good results.

 * **allow_parameter_qos_overrides:**
   | Type   | Default   |